 Description

-Mimosa quadrivalvis, commonly called sensitive brier is a perennial native forb (wilflower) native to the United States.
+Mimosa quadrivalvis, commonly called sensitive brier is a perennial native forb (wildflower) native to the United States.
 The common name sensitive brier refers to the sprawling, prickly nature of this species and the foliage which closes when touched (which children find delightful).

 Wildlife notes